iterative/dvc.org/content/blog/2021-12-15-december-21-heartbeat.md

 in a series showing how to use DVC and CML along with Rasa in developing conversational AI.
-This post sets the scene for the following more detailed parts, but lays out DVC's use for generating the DAG as well as logging metrics and CML to do the testing.
+This post sets the scene for the following more detailed parts, but lays out DVC's use for generating the DAG as well as logging metrics and using CML to do the testing.
 We're looking forward to the next installments!

 ![Heartbeat!](https://media.giphy.com/media/HYrBxW4xsPSP3wsUTk/giphy.gif)